How to delete cache on Samsung Galaxy S7 and S7 Edge

 That’s all.
 I would like to mention that cleaning cache partition won’t be erasing any of your personal data or settings, it just takes out the handset memory that makes it freezing and slows it down.
 It won’t be interrupting your device in any way.

-So these instructions surely gonna help you in case you see bugs and freezes on Samsung Galaxy S7 and S7 or other Android devices.
+So these instructions surely gonna help you in case you see bugs and freezing issues on Samsung Galaxy S7 and S7 or other Android devices.